AI4Optimization/ai-for-optimization/projects/README.md

 | [Exact-value zeroth-order smooth nonconvex optimization](../open-problems/zeroth-order-smooth-nonconvex/) | Smooth nonconvex; exact function values | $\Omega(d\epsilon^{-2})$ in the normalized setting | **Open; not solved by AI** |

 See [`open-problems/`](../open-problems/) for precise definitions, oracle models, solution criteria, known bounds, and references.

+The [nonconvex--concave minimax problem](../open-problems/nonconvex-concave-minimax/) is now resolved for deterministic methods by the [project above](nc-c-minimax-tight-complexity/); its original problem page is retained as a historical record.

+The [finite-sum nonconvex problem](../open-problems/finite-sum-nonconvex/) is resolved by [Peng, Tang, and Jia's external work](finite-sum-nonconvex-tight-complexity/), whose authors disclose AI assistance.
+Its public solution predates the benchmark entry, so it is retained for historical reference and excluded from benchmark success/failure counts.

 ## Starting a new project